bbadzioch/course-in-a-box/index.md

 class meeting without a justified reason.
 Each subsequent unexcused absence will lower your participation credit by 2%.

+**Weekly digest.** As a part of each homework you will be asked to submit a short (2-3 few sentences) writeup on your study from the previous week.
+You can write for example about

+* what you have found interesting (or boring)
+* what you have found difficult (or easy)
+* how do you feel about the course
+* anything else you want to share.

+You will be also asked to submit any questions that you have and that you would like to see discussed during a class meeting.

-**Weekly questions.** As a part of each homework you will be asked to submit a question or comment related to the material covered during the preceding week.
-You can receive up to 10% credit for submitting these questions and discussing them in class.
-You can miss one such assignment without loosing any credit, but you will loose 2% for each subsequent missed assignment.
+You can receive up to 10% credit for submitting these digests.
+You can miss one such assignment without loosing any credit, but your weekly digest credit will be lowered by 2% for each subsequent missed assignment.
-You will also loose credit if you submit a question, but then you are not present during a class meeting to talk about it if called upon.

 I may award extra credit to students who are especially active in the course.
 I may also offer some extra credit opportunities for giving short presentations